brunoparga/fave-jobs-api/README.md

 ## TODOs

-The API will have to deal with search requests from the front-end; use of the `pg_search` gem is envisaged.
-Regardless of the search term, all of the favorite jobs will still have to be served.

-Toggling favorite status.

-Tests.
+The API won't need the ability to locate a job by its API id, that will go.

+Perhaps, with the `friendly_id` gem, the `id` and `api_id` columns of the Jobs table can be merged.

+The `favorite` column has to go, since the DB will store *only* favorite jobs.

+Tests are required.

+Clean up the seed.

+Document how to get the app set up.